Micro Wedding Photography in Surrey for more intimate occasions

 1. The day will be more relaxed

-The average sized guest list for a wedding is around 80 people.
+The average sized guest list is around 80 people.
 This involves more suppliers, following up RSVPs, arranging the table plans and ensuring there’s enough food and drink to go around.

-A smaller scale of wedding is usually much less stressful to organise and focuses on the most important elements for the couple.
+A micro wedding is usually much less stressful to organise and focuses on the most important elements for the couple.
 It’s also simpler to just invite the people you really want to attend which in turn makes it easier to keep them all entertained.

 Organising a big event can be much more difficult to manage and many couple’s prefer not to be the centre of attention for the day.
 By couples choosing the day they want for themselves, rather than trying to please others, this makes the day feel more personal.

-At the micro weddings I’ve photographed, there has been an incredibly warm and supportive atmosphere.
-A smaller wedding doesn’t mean you have to make compromises.
+At the intimate days I’ve photographed, there has been an incredibly warm and supportive atmosphere.
+A micro wedding doesn’t mean you have to make compromises.

 2. It can be cheaper

-By reducing the head count at your wedding, the cost will obviously be reduced.
+By reducing the head count on your big day, the cost will obviously be reduced.
 For some couples budget is a significant consideration and a micro wedding can be particularly appealing to help save money.
 But spending less money in some areas doesn’t have to mean that the the cash can’t be used to enhance other aspects.
 For example, perhaps they would rather spend money on the very best food for the menu or the finest champagne.
-Just because a wedding is more affordable, it doesn’t necessarily mean compromising on quality.
+Just because few guests is more affordable, it doesn’t necessarily mean compromising on quality.
+Cost is a big advantage when planning a micro wedding.

 3. You’ll have more time to chat to your guests